UCF/Athena-Framework/_docs/components/forms.md

 ## Readonly inputs

 Add the `readonly` boolean attribute on an input to prevent modification of the input's value.
-Read-only inputs appear lighter (just like disabled inputs), but retain the standard cursor.
+Reafd-only inputs appear lighter (just like disabled inputs), but retain the standard cursor.

 {% example html %}
 <input class="form-control" type="text" placeholder="Readonly input here…" readonly>